zeon256/gen3-charset/README.md

         let bytes = [0xBCu8, 0xCF, 0xBE, 0xC3, 0xFF, 0xFF, 0xFF];

         // you will need to provide internal buffer type
-        // you will also need to provide the encoding at language at compile time let s = PkString::<Intl, [u8; 7]>::from(bytes);
+        // you will also need to provide the language at compile time let s = PkString::<Intl, [u8; 7]>::from(bytes);
         assert_eq!(&format!("{}", s), "BUDI");
         println!("{}", s);